Turn Your Well Water Into Swell Water with Culligan Water

 Water treatment solutions come in different sizes, so they’ll also check the size of your pipes and ask about your household’s water usage.

-For water testing, we’ll just need access to your water, whether it comes from a municipal water source or private well.
+For water testing, your water specialist will just need access to your water, whether it comes from a municipal water source or private well.
 For most consultations, water from the tap of your kitchen sink is all that’s needed.
 If you already have a water softener or filtration system in place, we’ll also need access to the water at the point of entry to your home or business (so we can understand the quality of your water before it’s treated).
 This means we’ll need access to water from an outside spigot (if you use a municipal service) or at the tank (if you have a well).

 Even if you haven’t noticed an issue, testing provides peace of mind if you’re concerned about the safety of your water or have seen reports about potential concerns on your local news.
 This is important for municipal water users as well as well water users, who are responsible for their own water quality.
 (If your water comes from a private well, it is recommended that you test the well water annually, as federal rules governing public drinking water systems do not apply to private wells.)

 In-home water tests vary depending on your local water conditions as well any concerns you have, but in most cases, Culligan’s free water tests will determine the levels of hardness, chlorine, and total dissolved solids (dissolved salts, minerals and metals, also known as TDS) in your water, as well as the pH level.
 If your water comes from a well, additional tests might also look for the presence of hydrogen sulfide (sulfur) and iron.